dmuth/is-peco-okay/hugo/content/about.md

 ## Why was it built?

-I found that when a storm comes through and I lose power, I would obsessively refresh [the PECO status page](https://www.peco.com/outages/experiencing-an-outage/outage-map) on my iPhone, to try and get an idea of how many outages they were, and how fast the number of outages was going down so that I had an idea of how fast service restoration was proceeding.
+I found that when a storm comes through and I lose power, I would obsessively refresh [the PECO status page](https://www.peco.com/outages/experiencing-an-outage/outage-map) on my iPhone.

-It certainly... worked.
-However, I felt like it was overkill to refresh a page that had a map on it, and tons and tons of Javascript and CSS.
-When I'm without power, the last thing I want to do is use up my phone's battery even faster.
-I just wanted numbers, and to see how they improved over time as restoration happened.

-And here we are.
+But here's the thing, I only cared about two numbers:

+- How many customers are without power?
+- And is that number going up or down?

+That's it.
+That's all I need to know.
+If the number is going **up**, I know things are getting worse and that it might be awhile before I get power back.
+If the number is going **down**, I know that restoration is happening, and I can expect power back sonner.

+Anything else would just waste my phone's battery.

 ## What was the site built in?